 You’ll Be Less Coordinated

-When people don’t get enough or don’t have a high enough each night, the brain works overtime to try and accommodate for the lack of energy.
-Because of that, the overworks itself.
-One of the many side effects of this lack of is impaired coordination.
+When people don’t get enough sleep or don’t have a high enough sleep quality each night, the brain works overtime to try and accommodate for the lack of energy.
+Because of that, the somatosensory cortex overworks itself.
+One of the many side effects of this lack of sleep quality is impaired coordination.
 The brain starts to work so hard that our bodies can’t keep up with itself, resulting in lowered coordination.
 Maybe you’ve experienced this to some extent.
 Say you have a night where you stay up just three extra hours in order to finish some important work.
 You wake at your normal time the next morning, get up, and practically stumble to the bathroom to get ready.
 You don’t normally fall in your own footsteps, but because you’re tired and lack your normal awareness, your coordination is worse than usual.

 Your Memory Becomes Impaired